Brazil Scientific Mobility Program

 The program is a joint effort of the Brazilian Ministry of Education and Ministry of Science and Technology through their respective funding agencies – CAPES and CNPq - and is administered by the International Institute of Education (IIE).

 Programs at NC State University

 North Carolina State University and the GTI welcomed its first cohort of students in this program in the Spring of 2012.
 Brazilian students take NC State courses for two semesters and participate in a 2-4 month internship.
-The students take the GTI 401 course to help them transition into life at an American university and they also participate in cultural, community service, and academic activities with other NC State students in the International Cultural Leadership Project.
+The students participate in GTI activities to help them transition into life at an American university and they can also take part in cultural, community service, and academic activities with other NC State students in the International Cultural Leadership Project.

 Our partner universities in Brazil are eager to make the exchange of information and people a two-way street and have expressed an interest in visits there by members from NC State.
 There is also funding available in some cases.
 Please contact Michael Bustle in GTI for more information.